Elektrobit/ebcl_template/docs/images/old_images.md

-# Building old Berrymill images
+# 7. Building old images

 The previous versions of the EBcL SDK used _kiwi-ng_ for building images.
 Using _kiwi-ng_ was a quite pragmatic choice, since it’s an established tool to build images from binary IT distribution packages.
 Nevertheless, it turned out that _kiwi-ng_ is not flexible enough to build typical embedded images.